isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-green-up-your-lawn-with-iron-supplement/index.md

 layout: post
 ---

-Achieving a lush, deep green [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) is the dream of many homeowners.
+Achieving a lush, deep green [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)is the dream of many homeowners.
 While nitrogen is typically the go-to nutrient for promoting vigorous growth and vibrant color, sometimes your lawn needs a little extra help, especially when it looks a bit pale, yellowish, or simply lacks that rich, emerald hue.
-This is where **[iron](https://pestpolicy.com/best-paint-for-wrought-iron-railings/) supplements** come into play.
+This is where **[iron](https://pestpolicy.com/best-paint-for-wrought-iron-railings/)supplements** come into play.

 Iron, though a micronutrient, is absolutely vital for the physiological processes that give grass its healthy green color.